appetere/Miniblog.Core/README.md

 # Blog engine for ASP.NET Core 3.1

-3/8/2025 How to deploy
+**3/8/2025 How to deploy**
 Deleted the service in Cloud Run today (3/8/2025).

 If need to deploy again, Google Cloud Build is setup to deploy to Cloud Run (see inline .yaml in the trigger).
 Simply make a change to the repo and push and it should trigger the build and deployment.

+The Cloud Run service will be created, but by default requires authentication (and will see a message like "Your client does not have permission to get URL / from this server").
+To allow public access:
+- Go to Security tab for service
+- Change Authentication to "Allow public access"

-Note this assumes appetere.com domain is still valid and Google Cloud account still live.
+Note this all assumes appetere.com domain is still valid and Google Cloud account still live.

+**Miniblog readme original text"

 A full-featured yet simple blog engine built on ASP.NET Core 3.1.